nufke/LoxBerry-Plugin-LoxBuddy/docs/software-architecture-and-coding-style.md

 This architecture has been created to manage the dynamics in state changes in front-end and back-end simultanuously, where user interaction via the GUI happens concurrently with MQTT updates coming from other applications via a MQTT Broker.

-## Coding Style
+## Coding Style Guides

-The [Google TypeScript Style Guide](https://google.github.io/styleguide/tsguide.html#interfaces-vs-type-aliases) is followed as main coding style.
+The [Google TypeScript Style Guide](https://google.github.io/styleguide/tsguide.html) is followed, where applicable, as the main coding style for the Typescript program.

+For the Javascript program, the [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html) is followed, where applicable.